Batdance: Remixes

-The 7-inch edit of the song is basically the album version without the guitar solo and the up-tempo part near the end.
+The 7-inch edit of the song is the album version without the guitar solo and the up-tempo part near the end.

 The 12-inch vinyl and CD Maxi versions of the single included two remixes of "Batdance" that were done by Mark Moore and William Orbit, "The Batmix" and "Vicki Vale Mix".
 "The Batmix" focuses on the chaotic "rock" section of "Batdance", and is supplemented with electronic distortion and sampling of voices, instruments, and larger excerpts of Prince's then-unreleased "Rave Un2 the Joy Fantastic".
 The "Vicki Vale Mix" is an extension of the middle part of "Batdance", which includes dialogue between Bruce Wayne and Vicki Vale.
-In addition to "200 Balloons", the CD Maxi single (9-21257-2) features both of these remixes.
+In addition to "200 Balloons", the CD Maxi single (9–21257–2) features both of these remixes.

 In November 2013, an unreleased mix leaked online that featured a rap by Big Daddy Kane.
 The remix was done by John Luongo, who confirmed its existence.
 According to Luongo, the reason for the remix being unreleased was that Warner Bros.
-Records didn't like it because it was "too different" and refused its release, while Prince was pleased with the outcome.
+Records did not like it because it was "too different" and refused its release, while Prince was pleased with the outcome.

-A bootleg copy of an "original version" mix exists, which runs 8 minutes 47 seconds long; this iteration features all of the sections present in the album/12" version, but with extended instrumental sections and added vocal samples throughout, notably reincorporating more samples and cues from "200 Balloons"/"House in Order" and "Rave Unto the Joy Fantastic", as well as an added slowed down funk section between the Joker's "And where is the Batman?" sample and the guitar solo section as they appear on the final track; the "Vicki Vale" section is the only part wholly unaltered from its final iteration.
+A bootleg copy of an "original version" mix exists, which runs 8 minutes 47 seconds long; this iteration features all of the sections present in the album/12" version, but with extended instrumental sections and added vocal samples throughout, notably reincorporating more samples and cues from "200 Balloons"/"House in Order" and "Rave Unto the Joy Fantastic", as well as an added slowed down jazz section between the Joker's "And where is the Batman?" sample and the guitar solo section as they appear on the final track; the "Vicki Vale" section is the only part wholly unaltered from its final iteration.